singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 | Apple    | 1000  | 3                 | 5.5           | 85%      |
 ```

-This one data point can be called as a vector with number of features being the dimension of the plane in which this vector can be represented.
+This one data point can be called a vector with a number of features being the dimension of the plane in which this vector can be represented.

 ## Matrix representation in Machine Learning